NexaAI/nexa-sdk/SERVER.md

 - `-lp, --local_path`: Indicate that the model path provided is the local path, must be used with -mt
 - `-mt, --model_type`: Indicate the model running type, must be used with -lp or -hf, choose from [NLP, COMPUTER_VISION, MULTIMODAL, AUDIO]
 - `-hf, --huggingface`: Load model from Hugging Face Hub, must be used with -mt
+- `-cm, --context_maximum`: Maximum context length of the model you're using
 - `--host`: Host to bind the server to
 - `--port`: Port to bind the server to
 - `--reload`: Enable automatic reloading on code changes